-By planning and building a quality system of roads, individual communities can import the resources required to improve their market base.
-This transportation infrastructure would also allow for specialization based on geography since trade between the communities would be more easily facilitated.
+In many of the rural agrarian economies, the local community cannot grow sufficient supplies of food to feed its member, let alone those outside the community.
+By planning and building a quality system of roads, individual communities can import the resources required to improve their agricultural base.

+This transportation infrastructure would also allow for crop specialization based on geography since trade between the communities would be more easily facilitated.
 Along with a useful system of roads, more comprehensive systems of intermodal transport can be addressed.
+Harbors to facilitate both import and export shipping; airports to promote trade and tourism; and a commercial and passenger rail system to connect the community to the means of international trade.
 As the economies and societies develop, mass transit systems could be constructed to facilitate the rapid and efficient movement of the workforce in an environmentally conscience manner.